metarank/metarank/doc/configuration/persistence.md

   pipeline:         # optional
     maxSize: 128    # batch write buffer size, optional, default=128
     flushPeriod: 1s # buffer flush interval, optional, default=1s

+  auth:                  # optional
+    user: <username>     # optional when Redis ACL is disabled
+    password: <password> # required if Redis server is run with requirepass argument

 ```

 Redis persistence is sensitive to network latencies (as it needs to perform a couple of round-trips on each event),